 - Entering into a legally binding contract

-- A contract between you and us will come into being when we notify you that we have received and accepted your completed Order Form by issuing an Order Acceptance, as set out in clause 4 below.
+- A contract between you and us will come into being when we notify you that we have received and accepted your completed Order Form by issuing an Order Acceptance, or confirmation email as set out in clause 4 below.

-- We suggest that before you complete and return the Order Form you read through these terms and conditions.
+- We suggest that before you complete and return the Order Form or confirming an order you read through these terms and conditions.
 If you have any questions concerning them please ask us.

 - You should keep a copy of these terms and conditions for your records.

 - Making an order

 - When you place an Order, by completing and returning the Order Form, ordering online or once you have received verbal or written confirmation you are making an offer to buy the Services which you have specified in that Order Form or method or ordering at the price stated.
 At this stage there is not a binding contract between you and us.